auttwitter/DSI-04/projects/project_capstone/README.md

 #### Relationship between Electricity Production and Electricity Cost per Hour
 - Electricity cost fluctuate based on peak hours (9-11 AM, 5-7 PM) and off-peak hours.
-- Electricity costs are positively related to energy consumption, energy production, annd the production of hydroelectric, oil and gas, and coal.
+- Electricity costs are positively related to energy consumption, energy production, and the production of hydroelectric, oil and gas, and coal.
 However, when there is excess production, electricity costs decrease, showing a negative relationship.
 - Note that, production encompasses the total output from all energy sources, effectively representinng the overall energy generatioin.
 Therefore, it's unnecessary to consider the contributions from individual energy sources separately.

 ![ec_var](./image/ec_var.png)

 ### Solar Energy Prediction Models
 - Three algorithms were implemented: ordinary linear regression, random forest regressor, and the best performer, **gradient boosting**.
-- After tuning, the improved gradient boost model achieved an R-squared of 1.00 on the training set and 0.90 on the testing set.
+- After tuning, the improved gradient boosting model achieved an R-squared of 1.00 on the training set and 0.90 on the testing set.
-- The top three weather-related features influencing the model are `cloudcover`, `humidity`, and `has_solarradiation`.
+- The top three weather-related features influencing the model are `humidity`, `cloudcover` , and `has_solarradiation`.

 ![gb_importances](./image/gb_importances.png)